Cost to Operate Christmas Lights

 How Much Do Christmas Lights Cost to Operate?

-We don’t sell or install lighting products at Magic Touch Mechanical, but we do conduct hundreds of home energy audits in the Mesa – Phoenix, Arizona area every year.
+We don’t sell or install lighting products at Magic Touch Mechanical, but we have conducted thousands of home energy audits in the Mesa – Phoenix, Arizona area.
 Lighting costs are one of the many things we calculate when modeling a home’s energy usage and carbon footprint.
-And, the nerd in me couldn’t help myself but to figure out the cost to operate Christmas Lights!
+The nerd in me couldn’t help myself but to figure out the cost to operate Christmas lights so I thought I’d share my findings with our readers.
+If you feel the need to return the favor with a holiday gift, I love cash, gift cards, motorcycles, BMX parts and bourbon. 😉

-The 3 most common types of light bulbs we see being used in most homes are:
+The 3 most common types of light bulbs used in homes:

 - Incandescent (old-school light bulbs)